 Prior to CCS, Cameron was the director of corporate relations at the American Heart Association in Baltimore, where she served as a senior member of the local development team and worked directly with the Association’s regional board members.
 In this position, Cameron was responsible for the development of relationships in the corporate community and securing funding.
 She was also the director of external relations at the Ethics Resource Center (ERC) in Washington, D.C., where she led the start-up of the ERC Fellows Program, which brought together chief executive officers, chief ethics officers, chief compliance officers of business and government, as well as those in academia, to discuss and address ethical issues in the workplace.
 With an eye towards solutions, Cameron also led the strategic planning and business development process at ERC.
 Cameron started her career in banking.

 Cameron received her bachelor’s degree in political science at the University of Richmond and a Master of Business Administration from Loyola University Maryland.
-She is a member of the Association of Fundraising Professionals (AFP) and currently serves on the boards of the Baltimore Leadership School for Young Women and the Patterson Memorial Fund.
+She is a member of the Association of Fundraising Professionals (AFP) and currently serves on the boards of the Baltimore Leadership School for Young Women, Roland Park Country School and the Patterson Memorial Fund.